aelbuni/droply-js/README.md

 ### Update version 1.6.0.2
 - Change to add new option hideIcons which will hide all icons other than status of upload

+### Update version v1.6.0.3
+- New Option 'uploadsFinished' which will fire when all uploads have completed. fails or succeeded.